1. Ride Prep - ABC's, Dress, and Area Riding Rules:

 Most ebikes from Open Road Motosports use a quick release front wheel mounting mechanism, while the rear wheel is bolted on.
 These mechanisms may become loose or unsecured over time.
 The torque of all wheel mounting hardware should be inspected on a regular basis.

-Quick release levers are also located on your ebike for securing the seat post.
-These provide convenience for different sized riders, since they allow the seat post to be adjusted without tools.
+Quick release levers, in addition to your front axle, are frequently located on your ebike seat post.
+These provide convenience for different sized riders, since they allow the seat post to be quickly adjusted without tools.
 Since quick release levers can be loosened accidentally between or during rides, it is important that you regularly check to ensure these components are properly secured and closed.
-Seat posts that can easily be raised and lowered have a mark to indicate the limit of the height on the seat post.
+These seat posts that are easily raised and lowered have a mark to indicate the limit of the height on the seat post.
 Don't exceed this, or the post could bend or fail.
 The seat and seat post should be properly aligned, angled, and fitted.

 Your wheels should always spin straight and must be repaired or replaced if they wobble side to side or up and down when spinning.
 If your wheels become untrue or spokes loosen or are bent, which can happen with normal use, we recommend that a certified bike mechanic perform wheel tuning and truing operations on the bike.
 Do not attempt to true wheels or tighten spokes unless you have adequate knowledge, tools, and experience.